bianca9901/cheers-quiz/README.md

 5. Once the user completes all the questions, their score is shown as "You can say cheers in x out of 10 languages!"

-6. At this point, the "Next" button is hidden, and a restart button appears beneath the score text for the user to replay the quiz
+6. At this point, the "Next" button is hidden, and a restart button appears beneath the score text for the user to restart the quiz

 ![Quiz](documentation/images/thequiz.png)
 ![QuizScore](documentation/images/score-quiz.png)